 In 1999, the agency closed when the owners retired.
-I used my production skills to help entrepreneurs build solid office foundations by consulting under the name Streamline Organizational Services.
-A strict focus on office management and business success set my service apart from other “organizers” who were just becoming popular at the time.
+I then put my production skills to work for entrepreneurs who wanted to build solid office foundations, consulting under the name Streamline Organizational Services.
+This strict focus on office management and business success set my service apart from a rapidly growing collection of professional organizers at the time.

 In 2007, the Upper Perkiomen Valley Chamber of Commerce honored me with its “Distinguished Service Award” for my work in its office.

 “Ruth has the unique ability to quickly assess a situation, determine the magnitude and then offer a suggestion … Her quiet and unassuming presence has a calming influence when things get hectic.”